w3c/horizontal-issue-tracker/README.md

 A description of the [Github labels](https://w3c.github.io/issue-metadata.html#horizontal-reviews) used by these tools.

+The `main` branch contains the HTML/CSS/JS exposed at https://www.w3.org/PM/horizonta/ The `server` branch contains the horizontal tracker tool.

-The horizontal tracker tool runs every 12 hours and generates a report sent by email.
+The horizontal tracker tool runs every 12 hours and generates a report sent by email (w3t-archive).